paragrt/SelfDrivingCARND/VehicleDetect/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

 Cell1, Line 60 is the extract features which is from the lessons.
 Its focus is on HOG, SPatial Bins and Color.
-Cell3, line 3 to 6, I globbed and shuffled the vehicle and `non-vehicle` images because I created some copies of (vehicles)white car at the required perspective and also of (non-vehicles)left railing and shadows
+Cell3, line 3 to 6, I globbed and shuffled the 'vehicle' and 'non-vehicle' images because I created some copies of (vehicles)white car at the required perspective and also of (non-vehicles)left railing and shadows.
 I extracted the features at line 27 cell 3. and then went on to training linear SVM

 I then explored different color spaces and different `skimage.hog()` parameters